NatWeiss/SpriteDragger/README.md

 SpriteDragger
 =============

-A simple Cocos2D iPhone example project showing you how to drag a sprite around the screen.
+A clean, minimal Cocos2D iPhone example project showing you how to drag a sprite around the screen.

 Topics covered in the source code: